Grenosaurus/Chatbot/README.md

 ## Execution

-Converting the PDF document to vectorized data with embedding model from HF by executing the first Python program with the following command:
+Converting the PDF document to vectorized data with an embedding model from HF by executing the first Python program with the following command:

 ```
 python llmDatasetTraining.py